interlay/interlay.github.io/docs/guides/prereq.md

 ### 1. Getting testnet DOT

-You can get testnet DOT by clicking on the faucet link in the top bar of https://bridge.interlay.io.
+You can get testnet KSM by clicking on the faucet link in the top bar of https://testnet.interlay.io.

-?> These testnet DOT are only usable on interBTC.
-They are **not real DOT and have no economic value**.
+?> These testnet KSM are only usable on testnet.
+They are **not real KSM and have no economic value**.

 ### 2. Getting testnet BTC

 Make sure you have at least some tBTC in your wallet.
-You can get testnet BTC by clicking on the faucet link in the top bar of bridge.interlay.io, or from one of the following faucets:
+You can get testnet BTC by clicking on the faucet link in the top bar of testnet.interlay.io, or from one of the following faucets:

 - [https://testnet-faucet.mempool.co/](https://testnet-faucet.mempool.co/)
 - [https://bitcoinfaucet.uo1.net/](https://bitcoinfaucet.uo1.net/)